-Although we’re proud of all of the transformations in our camper remodel, these are the things we’ve done that have made the biggest difference in turning an outdated camper into a brand new home on wheels.
+Although we’re proud of all of the transformations in our camper remodel, these are the things we’ve done that have made the biggest difference in turning an outdated motorhome into a brand new home on wheels.

 Paint Interior Walls and Cabinets

 Be warned, committing to this task is easier said than done.
-Because we wanted a consistent look and feel throughout the entire camper we knew that we were undertaking a huge endeavor.
+Because we wanted a consistent look and feel throughout the entire camper interior, we knew that we were undertaking a huge endeavor.

 Of course, in thinking about the mess we could make on the floor we were certain that we wanted to replace the existing carpet and vinyl sticker floor.
 So we did not worry so much about dripping paint on the floor as we were concerned about getting it on things like our refrigerator, light switches and window frames.